ISE-FIZKarlsruhe/iconclass/iconclass_extraction/README.md

 on spacy.
 For that, the following steps are neccessary to execute either by hand or in code:

+0. Rename the .template.env-file to .env and fill in the corresponding file locations according to your setup.

 1. Load texts containing iconclass codes and store them batchwise in text files.
 Within each file, the texts are separated by empty lines.
 To do so, adjust and